Updated: February 23, 2023

-IMPORTANT information about free 64-bit / full retina versions of Dramatica Story Expert coming
+IMPORTANT information about the 64-bit version of Dramatica Story Expert

-Summer is when Apple rolls out their newest version of MacOS, with announcements in early June, and delivery to the public in mid-to-late September.
-This new version of MacOS, 10.15 (called Catalina), will bring with it the biggest changes to MacOS in a decade: the elimination of ALL 32-bit "Carbon" applications, and the requirement that all applications running on 10.15 after September's release be 64-bit "Cocoa" applications.
+When Apple rolled out MacOS 10.15 (called Catalina), it brought with it the biggest changes to MacOS in a decade: the elimination of ALL support for 32-bit "Carbon" applications, and the requirement that all applications running on 10.15 and higher are 64-bit "Cocoa" applications.

-- In July, August, and September, DO NOT install Apple's pre-release beta of 10.15 (Catalina) on your primary writing computer: Dramatica 5.3 will cease to run;
+- If you upgrade to MacOS to 10.15 (Catalina) or higher on your primary writing computer: Dramatica 5.3 will cease to run;

 Write Brothers, Inc.